DJ Iceman: Who are you and where are you from?

 Djng at the Brave New Voices International Youth Poetry Festival at the Besharat Art Gallery in Atlanta and opening for DJ Jamad of Afromentals and DJ Tabone at Apache Cafe in Atlanta for "Respect the DJ" in honor of them was ..amazing.
 My debut at Sunday Dinner Atl spinning house music was incredibly gratifying also.

-I've held a residency at Rafiki's African Grill hosting my "Suite Heat" Soulful House music party and made my debut at "ArtontheRocks" in July 2017.
+I've held a residency at the former Rafiki's African Grill hosting my "Suite Heat" Soulful House music party and made my debut at "ArtontheRocks" in July 2017.
 It's one of Birmingham's premier art, culture and music events.
-All crowd photos are from Art on the Rocks in August of 2019.
+All crowd photos are from Art on the Rocks.